- Ph.D. in Political Science, Syracuse University, USA.

 His doctoral dissertation, Contentious Politics in the Arab Middle East: Jordanian Salafism and the Social Appropriation of Tradition, explores how Salafi scholars influence social and political mobilization.
 This research was funded by the Moynihan Institute for Global Affairs, the Association for the Study of the Middle East and Africa, and the International Institute for Islamic Thought.
 In this work, Dr. Ramaioli has combined research on the politics of Islam, social movements, and critical theory, in particular the work of Antonio Gramsci.
 Beyond these, he has interests in social constructivism, international relations theory, postcolonial studies and political economy.

 He is the co-founder of La Formoise – Critical Social Theory in the Middle East, a venue for reflections and commentaries on the region and beyond.
-He writes regularly for the Quadrante Futuro about the political economy of the Middle East.
+He writes regularly for the Italian research center and think tank Centro di Documentazione e Ricerca Luigi Einaudi (see Quadrante Futuro) about the politics and political economy of the Middle East and South Asia.